Zoho Sheet - View, edit

 iOS & Android

 I was the sole product designer working on the mobile products right from scratch by strategising, conceptualizing, designing and delivering the hand-offs to the developers working for multiple platforms.
 My primary responsibilities included defining the product strategy, the vision for the product, wireframing low fidelity designs to prototyping high fidelity designs and collaborating with the product managers and developers by managing the entire design lifecycle in bringing out the product live.

 Problem: The need for the application

-2. The web app users were demanding a mobile application.
+2. The web app users were demanding a mobile application which could eventually result is customer drop rate.

 Vision and strategy